michelangelo-s/AccessPot/README.md

 ## Disclaimer

-This project is a college project for my Operating System course and it's not by any means perfect.
+This is a college project for my Operating System course and it's not by any means perfect.